 - Alkalizing Juice Recipe: This green juice uses high-alkaline foods like cucumber, kale and spinach.

-- 50 Amazing Avocado Recipes: Everything from mouse to smoothies!
+- 50 Amazing Avocado Recipes: Everything from mousse to smoothies!

 - 34 Green Smoothie Recipes